plr108-zz/web-perf/README.md

 * Google Analytics script is loaded asynchronously

-* Images have been compressed, and CSS and JavaScript resources have been minified using optimized resources provided by PageSpeed Insights.
+* Images have been compressed, and CSS and JavaScript resources have been minified.
 A Pizzeria thumbnail file is now used and stored in the /img folder.

 * The index.html file has been reformatted using [jsbeautifier](http://jsbeautifier.org/)